Stremio/stremio-addon-sdk/README.md

 ## Example

-**This arbitrary example creates an add-on that provides a stream for Big Buck Bunny and publishes it on port 19990**
+**This arbitrary example creates an add-on that provides a stream for Big Buck Bunny and outputs a HTTP address where you can access it**

 ```javascript
 #!/usr/bin/env node